puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_overview.markdown

 Cloud provisioning can be installed on any puppet master or agent node.

-The Puppet Enterprise installer and upgrader ask whether to install cloud provisioning during installation; answer 'yes' to enable cloud provisioning actions on a given node.
+The Puppet Enterprise installer and upgrader will ask whether to install cloud provisioning during installation; answer 'yes' to enable cloud provisioning actions on a given node.

-If you're using an answer file to install Puppet Enterprise, this capability can be installed by setting the `q_puppet_cloud_install` option to `y`.
+If you're using an answer file to install Puppet Enterprise, install cloud provisioning by setting the `q_puppet_cloud_install` option to `y`.

     q_puppet_cloud_install=y